AI For Active Roof Leak Calls

 Tarp-now calls invite unsafe ladder or roof advice.

-AfterThe AI avoids DIY instructions and routes through approved company rules.
+AfterThe AI avoids DIY instructions and follows approved company rules.

 Repair, replacement, water-damage, and insurance questions blur together.